-- Check-the-box election causes a taxable liquidation - Model outcome; given proximity to 965 repatriation, may still be a viable solution - Any 965 acceleration concerns (see Slides 35-36)? - FDII limitations on foreign branch income - CTB election not possible for some privately held foreign entities, e.g., Canada company or corporation, French or Swiss S.A., Mexican S.A. de C.V.
+- Check-the-box election causes a taxable liquidation - Model outcome; given proximity to 965 repatriation, may still be a viable solution - Deemed disposal of assets incl. goodwill may trigger large amounts of GILTI or Subpart F income - Any 965 acceleration concerns (see Slides 37-38)? - FDII limitations on foreign branch income - CTB election not possible for some privately held foreign entities, e.g., Canada company or corporation, French or Swiss S.A., Mexican S.A. de C.V.